OccupyWallStreet/streenet/sites/all/libraries/geoPHP/README.md

 ﻿GeoPHP is a open-source native PHP library for doing geometry operations.
 It is written entirely in PHP and can therefore run on shared hosts.
-It can read and write a wide variety of formats (WKT, WKB, GeoJSON, KML, GPX, GeoRSS).
+It can read and write a wide variety of formats: WKT (including EWKT), WKB (including EWKB), GeoJSON, KML, GPX, GeoRSS).
 It works with all Simple-Feature geometries (Point, LineString, Polygon, GeometryCollection etc.) and can be used to get centroids, bounding-boxes, area, and a wide variety of other useful information.